brown-band/website/pages/scripts/2013-2014/fall/harvard.md

 :sd[Band forms a Laffer curve and plays "I'll Make a Man Out of You."]

 While perusing the Harvard Bookstore the other day, we came across a book called Fifty Shades of Crimson.
 At first we didn't want to read it, but unfortunately it was assigned to us in our S/NC first year seminar.
 Imagine our surprise when we heard that Harvard already has a Fifty Shades of Crimson—what Fox News' incisive analysis deems a "kinky sex club."
-We thought WE had a monopoly on that sort of thing! \[really long pause with awkward breathing] We don't know how to feel about this.
+We thought WE had a monopoly on that sort of thing! :sd[really long pause with awkward breathing] We don't know how to feel about this.
 Watch now as the Band forms fifty shades of Brown and plays "Fifty Shades of Fray."

 :sd[Band forms a B and plays "In the Fray."]